 The Scientific Advisory Committee on Nutrition (SACN, 2015) set the dietary reference value for adult fibre intake at 30 grams per day (measured by the AOAC method).
 The previous recommendation had been 18 grams per day (by the Southgate method).
 Average UK intake currently sits at approximately 19 grams per day -- a 37-per-cent shortfall from the target.

 For perimenopausal women, this gap has hormonal consequences.
-Insufficient fibre reduces microbial diversity, impairs short-chain fatty acid production (which has anti-inflammatory and insulin-sensitising effects), and disrupts the oestrobolome's capacity to modulate oestrogen recirculation.
+Insufficient fibre reduces microbial diversity, impairs short-chain fatty acid production (which has anti-inflammatory and insulin-sensitising effects), and disrupts the oestrobolome's capacity to modulate oestrogen recirculation (Baker, Al-Nakkash and Herbst-Kralovetz, 2017).
 It also impairs bowel transit time, prolonging the window for oestrogen reabsorption from the colon.

 Not all fibre is equivalent in its effects on the oestrobolome:

 Flaxseed deserves specific mention.
-Ground flaxseed provides both soluble fibre and lignans, which are phytoestrogenic compounds that can weakly bind oestrogen receptors and modulate total oestrogenic activity.
-Two tablespoons of ground flaxseed daily (approximately 4 grams of fibre) is a practical, evidence-supported addition to the perimenopausal diet.
+Ground flaxseed provides both soluble fibre and lignans, which are phytoestrogenic compounds that can weakly bind oestrogen receptors and modulate total oestrogenic activity (Baker, Al-Nakkash and Herbst-Kralovetz, 2017).
+Two tablespoons of ground flaxseed daily (approximately 4 grams of fibre) is a practical addition to the perimenopausal diet.

 This is not an abstract concern.
 Sarcopenia -- the age-related loss of muscle mass, strength, and function -- accelerates during the menopausal transition.
-Women can lose 0.5-1.0 per cent of muscle mass per year during perimenopause and early postmenopause, with corresponding losses in strength that compound fall risk, metabolic rate, insulin sensitivity, and functional independence.
+Women may lose approximately 0.5-1.0 per cent of muscle mass per year during perimenopause and early postmenopause (Erdelyi et al., 2023), with corresponding losses in strength that compound fall risk, metabolic rate, insulin sensitivity, and functional independence.

-The UK Reference Nutrient Intake (RNI) for protein in adults is 0.75 g/kg body weight per day (Department of Health, 1991).
+The UK Reference Nutrient Intake (RNI) for protein in adults is 0.75 g/kg body weight per day, as set by the Department of Health's 1991 Dietary Reference Values report.
 This value was established to prevent deficiency in healthy adults and has not been updated for decades.
 It does not account for the accelerated muscle protein turnover of the menopausal transition.

 The PROT-AGE Study Group position paper (Bauer et al., 2013), whilst focused on adults aged 65 and over, established that older adults require at least 1.0-1.2 g/kg/day to maintain muscle mass, with higher intakes (1.2-1.5 g/kg/day) recommended for those with acute or chronic disease.
 Nunes et al. (2022), in a systematic review and meta-analysis published in the Journal of Cachexia, Sarcopenia and Muscle, confirmed that protein intakes above 1.2 g/kg/day, combined with resistance exercise, consistently improved lean body mass outcomes in healthy adults.